juttle/juttle/docs/concepts/programming_constructs.md

 Reducers
 ========

-Reducers are a Juttle-specific construct that allows operating on values of a chosen field, as points stream through the flowgraph, to carry out a running computation.
+Reducers are a Juttle-specific construct that allows operating on field values of data points as they stream through the flowgraph, to carry out a running computation.

 Reducers are used in [reduce](../processors/reduce.md) and [put](../processors/put.md) assignment expressions.